 Montgomery County DUI Dismissed at Preliminary Hearing

 I was recently retained to represent an individual in Huntingdon Valley, Lower Moreland Township, Montgomery County after he had been arrested for DUI and speeding.
 I have represented individuals charged with DUI in Montgomery County on many occasions in the past, but this case was unusual.
 The prosecutors and police often request you waive the preliminary hearing and send the case to Norristown to work out pleas as they often do not want to take cases to trial.
 However, my client had previously been accepted into the ARD program for a 2004 Driving Under the Influence case and therefore would not have been eligible for any diversion programs.
-Furthermore, had he been convicted, he would have faced a minimum of thirty days in prison, a $750.00 fine, one-year license suspension, one-year ignition interlock device, and other conditions that go along with a DUI conviction.
+Furthermore, had he been convicted, he would have faced a minimum of thirty days in prison, a $750.00 fine, a one-year license suspension, a one-year ignition interlock device, and other conditions that go along with a DUI conviction.

 DUI Proof Requires: (1) Driving and (2) Under the Influence

 Obviously, when charged with DUI, the Commonwealth has to prove two things; (1) that you were driving or in “actual physical control” of your vehicle and (2) that you were under the influence of alcohol or drugs to a degree rendering you incapable of safely driving.
 After my client was arrested he agreed to go down to the police station and submit to a breathalyzer.
 His blood alcohol content was .116 and therefore over the legal limit to drive.
 Therefore, the only issue was whether my client was driving.
 The police officer had one story but the evidence that my client provided me told a very different story.
 Rather than wait to tell our story at trial, our DUI attorney sought to put that evidence up at the preliminary hearing and have the case dismissed by the magistrate judge.
 We were successful and all charges were dismissed.

 Client Insists He Was Not Driving